-Most ear surgery procedures in the past were performed to correct congenital problems such as “lop ear,” “cupped ear” and “shell ear,” to set prominent ears back closer to the head, or to reduce the size of large ears.
+Most ear surgery procedures in the past were performed to correct congenital problems such as “lop ear,” “cupped ear” and “shell ear,” to set prominent ears back closer to the head or to reduce the size of large ears.
 When done for these problems, we recommend the surgery be done at about five years of age, when the ears are mature but before significant teasing occurs.
-However, these procedures are also appropriate for adults who did not have access to them as a child.
+However, these procedures are also appropriate for older children and adults who did not have access to them as a child.

 Many of the same techniques are also applicable to problems in adults caused by aging or previous facelift.
 Some of these problems may include:

 The American Society of Plastic Surgeons provides more general information.